What is Employment Status?

 While many people are familiar with the unemployment rate, there is sometimes confusion about where the rate comes from and how it is calculated.
 Generally speaking, the unemployment rate represents the portion of workers who are actively looking for work but cannot find a job.

 The unemployment rate is based mainly on a monthly survey of roughly 60,000 households in the United States.
-Based on answers to survey questions, repondents are placed into three broad categories representing their employment status:
+Based on answers to survey questions, respondents are placed into three broad categories representing their employment status:

 Those not in the labor force are broken down into even smaller categories--marginally attached workers, discouraged workers--that allow calculating alternatives to the official unemployment rate.
 The results of this household survey are presented in the Bureau of Labor Statistics' monthly Employment Situation report.